-I have started to discuss my theory with Gary Taubes and this blog post is intended to go into a bit more detail about how stuff works.
-Trying to explain the following over the phone with hand-waving is likely to be very difficult, especially when I forget things!
+I've started to discuss my hypothesis with Gary Taubes by email and this blog post is intended to go into a bit more detail about how stuff works.
+Trying to explain the following over the phone with hand-waving is very difficult, especially when I forget things!

 Firstly, see Enzyme.
 Their name always ends in "ase".
 The thing about enzymes is that their activity can be increased & decreased by the level of substrate i.e. how much "stuff" there is going in to the reaction and how much "stuff" there is coming out of the reaction.
 Activation & inhibition can also be produced by other substances not directly involved in the reaction.